-^{} At balance date, the Company had access to an asset finance facility of \$8.0 million (30 June 2013: \$8.0 million).
-Amounts utilised are recognised as finance lease liabilities.
+^{} In the prior year, the Company had access to an asset finance facility of \$8.0 million and \$3.5 million was unused at prior year end.

-Note 24.
+Note 23.
 Non-current liabilities - provisions (continued)

 Movements in provisions

 Movements in each class of provision during the current financial year, other than employee benefits, are set out below: